Rate Limiting for Stellar Horizon

 Understanding Limits in Practice

-The rate limit, in practice, effectively acts like a leaky bucket that slowly drains when water isn’t being added to it.
+In practice, the rate limit acts like a leaky bucket that slowly drains when water isn’t added to it.
 Every request you make adds water to the bucket.
 If you add water faster than the bucket drains, you will overfill the bucket and hit your rate limit.

 If you make 50 requests and wait three seconds before your next request, you will see the X-RateLimit-Remaining counter increase and the X-RateLimit-Reset decrease.
 Therefore, if you use enough requests in a time period to reach 0 remaining, you don’t need to wait for the full duration until a Reset.